This is a free wallet-sized Money Mantra Card. It's designed for you to print, pop in your purse or wallet and whip out before you buy.

 Perhaps the most difficult to self-assess is "will I use it?", which examines what economists call 'opportunity cost'.
 In other words: could you get better use or more pleasure out of the same cash by buying something else?

-Could the same money buy other items used more often?
+Could the same money buy other more useful items?
 The cost-per-wear of a stunning £200 dress for a one-off occasion is £200, but for a £200 winter coat it could easily be 50p or less.

 Martin's example: How to tell if it's worth it